Found January 26, 2000

-For more complete and current formation scenarios of the acapulcoitelodranite parent body can be found on the Lodran page.
+Current formation scenarios for the acapulcoitelodranite parent body can be found on the Lodran page.
 Additional information about possible genetic connections to other meteorites from the same parent body can be found on the Choteau page.
 The Dhofar 125 specimen shown above is a 0.95 g interior slice.
 The photo below is an excellent petrographic thin section micrograph of Dhofar 125, shown courtesy of Peter Marmet.

 click on image for a magnified view